taimurmshah/personal-metrics/docs/progress-log-v1.md

         *   **Solution:** Added the Web Client ID was already present; root cause shifted to frontend accessing `userInfo.user` after SDK update, causing TypeError.
 Patched `AuthScreen.tsx` to safely derive `displayName` from `userInfo.data.user.*`.
 Sign-in flow now succeeds end-to-end and app navigates to Timer screen.
 *   [x] Test session recording flow (Start -> Pause -> Resume -> Stop -> Verify data in `Supabase`).
     *   **Solution:** End-to-end test complete.
 After running a full timer cycle and pressing Stop, the app received a 201 response and the new row is visible in `MeditationSessions` with correct `user_id`, `session_start_time`, `session_end_time`, and `duration_seconds`.
 Data persistence confirmed.
+*   [ ] Implement email allow list for Google Sign-In (backend) - Ref: User Request
+    *   **Problem:** User wants to restrict sign-ups to a specific list of emails.
+    *   **Attempt 1:** Modified `backend/src/routes/auth.ts` to check the authenticated user's email against a comma-separated list from the `ALLOWED_EMAILS` environment variable.
+If the email is not on the list, or if the variable is not set, a 403 Forbidden error is returned.
+    *   **Solution:** The backend now checks `authResult.user.email` against `process.env.ALLOWED_EMAILS`.
 *   [ ] Test handling of network errors during session save.
 *   [ ] Verify RLS policies prevent cross-user data access.
 *   [ ] Perform UI testing on target iOS versions/devices.